Fogaroli/BookWormDen/documentation/Project_Steps.md

-# The BookWormDen project document
+# The BookwormDen project document

 This document describes the project structure and steps to be followed in order to complete the project design.

 ## Considerations

 - Detailed documentation about the project should be created along with the project.
-- Unit testing should be developed along with the features implemented, and not accumulated to the end of the project.
+- ~~Unit testing should be developed along with the features implemented, and not accumulated to the end of the project. ~~ Due to challenges to create unit testing and project time constraints, the development focussed into delivering the project MVP and documentation ready as soon as possible, and creating the unit testing in the end, intended to control any regressions during future improvements.
 - Continuous deployment should be considered if the site hosting platform allows, to streamline the steps from features implementation to production.
 - The repository should be organized in 3 basic branch category.
 The Main branch should store the production quality product.
 Only after the complete MVP is completed data should be pulled to Main.
 The dev branch should accumulate all new features implemented, in order to be validated before being pulled into production.
 Feature and bugfix branch should be derived from the dev branch and once completed and tested should be merged into dev.